google/rappor/doc/data-flow.md

     ...

 The file has 64 rows, because the simulation has 64 cohorts by default (`m = 64`).
-This parameter should be adjusted based on the setting.  <!-- TODO: more detail -->
+This parameter should be adjusted based on the number of unique true values expected.  <!-- TODO: more detail -->

 There are 17 columns.
 The left-most column is the total number of reports in the cohort.
 The remaining 16 columns correspond to the `k = 16` bits in the Bloom filter.
 Each column contains the number of reports with that bit set to 1.

-So, in general, the "counts" file is a (k+1) * m matrix.
+So, in general, the "counts" file is a `(k+1) * m` matrix.

 4. Candidate Strings
 --------------------

-In the simulation, we assume that you will will come up with a *superset* of the candidate strings.
+In the simulation, we assume that the analyst will come up with a *superset* of the candidate strings.
 This is done in the `more-candidates` / `print-candidates` functions in `demo.sh`.